Jenny Anderson, Partner

 Evangeline focuses on serving clients who are survivors of domestic violence, sexual assault, and stalking.
 She brings to her practice 20 years of experience advocating for and representing survivors.
 Evangeline represents clients in their petitions for domestic violence, sexual assault, and stalking orders for protection, as well as in administrative proceedings at colleges and universities, and in their family law matters.
 Her practice area has recently expanded to include appeals and civil litigation for survivors.

 Providing low bono accessible legal services is a priority for Evangeline, and for Anderson, York & Stratton as a firm.
 She continues her commitment to pro bono service through King County Bar Association volunteer programs, Legal Voice policy workgroup membership, and previously served for six years on the Eastside Legal Assistance Program board of directors.

 Daniel York, Partner

 Dan is originally from Texas and has adopted the Pacific Northwest as his home.
 He is a former Marine and Iraq veteran.
 He graduated magna cum laude from Texas Tech University with a BS in Human Development, and obtained his law degree from the University of Houston Law Center.

-Dan is dedicated to helping people facing seemingly insurmountable situations, with a focus on aggressive and calculated litigation in the areas of family law, employment, and personal injury.
-Dan also assists domestic violence victims in numerous areas of the law, including family, immigration, and civil litigation.
+Dan is dedicated to helping people facing seemingly insurmountable situations, with a focus on aggressive and calculated litigation in the areas of family law, domestic violence/sexual assault protection, Title IX proceedings, immigration, and civil litigation.
 Dan is also an adjunct Professor of Law at Seattle University, teaching a family law legal writing course.
 He has presented on the subjects of parenting plans, protection from domestic violence, spousal maintenance, veterans issues in family law, and civil rights.